Conditions for reuse

-Data for all products, or some of the products, can be downloaded in CSV format (readable with OpenOffice, Excel and many other software) through the advanced search form.
+Data for all products, or some of the products, can be downloaded in the CSV format (readable with LibreOffice, Excel and many other spreadsheet software) through the advanced search form.

 The file encoding is Unicode UTF-8.
 The character that separates fields is <tab> (tabulation).

 RDF Data Export

-The database is also available in the RDF format. announcement in French.
+The database is also available in the RDF format.
+You can read the announcement in French.

 Live JSON and XML API

 A JSON API is also available to read the data for a product.
 This API is in particular used in the Open Food Facts mobile app for iPhone and Android.

 We improve the API over-time but we are careful to keep backwards compatibility.
-Please tell us if you use it, so that we can tell you about potential changes.
+Please get in touch if you use it, so that we can tell you about potential changes.

 URL to read data for a product: https://world.openfoodfacts.org/api/v2/product/[barcode].json

 You are very welcome to use the API for production cases, as long as 1 API call = 1 real scan by a user.
 Any attempt to scrape the database using the API will very likely be blocked, as full daily exports are available on this very page.

 Also, sending an HTTP header with your API call is a good way we can get in touch, should any issue arise.

 If you are unsure about anything, or have any question (there is no silly question), feel free to ask it on the #api channel on Slack :-)

 Experimental XML API